 One of the things we’ve only briefly touched on then was the analyst’s toolset.
 We’ve promised you a separate article on the subject – and here it is.

 Tools used by business analysts can generally be divided into several categories.
 Some are required to manage time and tasks, others to communicate or collaborate with the clients and the members of your development team.
 There’s also the software used specifically in the analytical work itself – needed for assessment, business modeling, creating mockups, and so on.
+Business management courses often emphasize the importance of utilizing these tools to enhance productivity and efficiency in various business processes.

 Which of the solutions available on the market are worth using, and which are considered to be the most important by our business analysts?